 A good instructor teaches you to sense your Qi (energy) and where to focus the energy through proper respiration.
 The results are immediate and can be felt by the practitioner.

 QiGong can be moving or non-moving.
-Tai Chi is a moving QiGong and there are non-moving QiGongg like Sitting Meditation.
+Tai Chi is a moving QiGong and there are non-moving QiGong like Sitting Meditation.
 Sitting Meditation is a more advance form of QiGong.

 The Eight Brochades (Ba Duan Jin,) Bone Marrow Washing, Tendon Changing Exercises (Yi Jin Jing) are just a few of the classical QiGong taught with our instructor.